BizTalkComponents/HttpDisassembler/README.md

 | Parameter      | Description                                               | Type | Validation|
 | ---------------|-----------------------------------------------------------|------|-----------|
 |DocumentSpecName|DocumentSpec name of the schema to create an instance from.|String|Required|

+## Remarks ##
+If the DocumentSpecName is not set an ArgumentException will be thrown.
+If the specified schema does not exist in GAC an exception will be thrown.